 Each manipulation was designed to have participants frame their secret as motivated by the corresponding concern.
 With any reframing intervention, it is important for participants to endorse the given framing.
 We thus adopted a method that asks participants to indicate which of three options best fits their situation (with each option fitting the framing condition they had been randomly assigned to).
 By asking participants which (of the three) best fits their situation, participants are led to focus on thinking about how their secret fits the three variants of the same framing; when picking the one that best fits, they are (by design) endorsing that framing (Slepian & Moulton-Tetlock, 2019).
-Given that participants have multiple secrets, we thus compare their responses to each secret that came after the experimental manipulation to their responses to each secret that did not follow a framing manipulation.
+Given that participants have multiple secrets, we thus compare their responses to each secret that did not follow a framing manipulation.